KrailOrg/krail/README.md

 #Limitations

-Fails on Tomcat 8
+Not fully thread-safe where it needs to be

 # Status

-14th March 2015:
+18th March 2015:

 * Vaadin 7.4.0 is integrated with:
 * Guice 3.0,
-* Shiro 1.2.1,
+* Shiro 1.2.3,
 * [MBassador Event Bus](https://github.com/bennidi/mbassador)
 * Apache Commons Configuration
 * Guava cache

 Krail is usable, though there is still work to ensure thread safety.
 No major changes to the API expected.
 Vaadin push is supported.
+Tested on Tomcat 7 & 8

 ## demo